 Residual value of the fleet.
-At June 30, 2023 Ryanair operated 558 aircraft (29 of which are leased), has a purchase contract in place in respect of an additional 91 Boeing 737-8200 "Gamechanger" aircraft over the period to December 2024 pursuant to the 2014 Boeing Contract and now intends to purchase up to 300 Boeing 737-MAX-10 aircraft (of which 150 are the subject of a firm order and 150 are subject to an option exercisable at Ryanair's discretion) over a 7-year period from calendar 2027 to 2033 (inclusive).
+At March 31, 2024 Ryanair operated 584 aircraft (28 of which are leased), has a purchase contract in place in respect of an additional 64 Boeing 737-8200 "Gamechanger" aircraft pursuant to the 2014 Boeing Contract, and a purchase order in respect of up to 300 Boeing 737-MAX-10 aircraft (of which 150 are firm orders and 150 are subject to an option exercisable at Ryanair's discretion) for delivery between 2027 to 2033 (inclusive).
 Over the course of the 2023 Boeing Contract order, Ryanair plans to dispose and handback approximately 150 aircraft as part of its ongoing fleet management strategy.
-Although under the terms of the 2023 Boeing Contract, Ryanair shall (subject to obtaining Shareholder consent) purchase the new aircraft at substantial discounts to the basic price for Boeing 737-MAX-10 aircraft, there can be no certainty that there will be demand for the new aircraft or that Ryanair will be able to sell aircraft profitably at the time of disposal.
+Although under the terms of the 2023 Boeing Contract, Ryanair shall purchase the new aircraft at substantial discounts to the basic price for Boeing 737-MAX-10 aircraft, there can be no certainty that there will be demand for the new aircraft capacity or that Ryanair will be able to sell aircraft profitably at the time of disposal.
 Failure by Ryanair to dispose of an appropriate number of aircraft could have an adverse effect on Ryanair's financial condition.